aricl/guestbook/README.md

    a.
 Creating a tabular view of all the conferences DONE

    b.
-Adding a modal form to create conferences
+Adding a modal form to create conferences DONE

    c.
 Adding a way to edit existing conferences.
 In easy admin this is done within
       the table, but we could also use another modal form like the add form.
+DONE

    d.
 Allow deletion of conferences in the tabular UI

    Comments

    a.
-Create a tabular view of all of the comments
+Create a tabular view of all of the comments (view by conference, not all)

    b.
-Add a modal form to create comments
+Add a modal form to create comments DONE

    c.
 Adding a way to edit existing comments.
 Similar to editing conferences above.